Lieder-Lab/liederDB/README.md

 ### runMode
 __setup runMode hardSpeed__ / __setup runMode balance__ / __setup runMode smoothBalance__ (detault) / __setup runMode memorySave__
->Three main 'runMode's mean different balances between the speed and the memory cost of the kernel running.
+>Four main 'runMode's mean different balances between the speed and the memory cost of the kernel running.
 >
 >The 'hardSpeed' means the fastest speed.
 Every table would be stored on memory (RAM), so if you have too much data of tables more than the memory could bear, this 'runMode' may cause some memory crashes.
 Unless you have enough memory for your data of tables, this 'runMode' would not be recommended most.
 >
 >The 'balance' means a balance way of the kernel running.
-Every table would be stored in memory (RAM), but if it don't have enough memory to save all tables, kernel will transfer some tables into hard disk.
-Of course, if you need those tables transferred in the hard disk again, the 'runMode' may spend more time than the 'hardSpeed' one.
-But this only occurs when memory (RAM) is not enough for your data, other than this, the 'balance' has almost as fast as the 'hardSpeed'.
+Every table would be stored in memory (RAM) at first, but if it don't have enough memory to save all tables, kernel will transfer all tables into hard disk, and if you need read or write some data of some tables again, those tables would be moved to RAM one by one again.
+So the 'runMode' may spend more time than the 'hardSpeed' one, but this only occurs when memory (RAM) is not enough for your data.
+Other than this, the 'balance' has almost as fast as the 'hardSpeed'.
 So the 'balance' is recommended most.
-The upgrade version of the 'balance' can refer to the 'smoothBalance'.
+The other version of the 'balance' can refer to the 'smoothBalance'.
 >
 >The 'smoothBalance' is similar to the 'balance' one, the difference is the way to handle memory warning.
-That is when it don't have enough memory to save all tables, kernel will transfer some tables into hard disk one by one until move out enough space to run.
+That is when memory don't have enough memory to put all tables, kernel will transfer tables into hard disk one by one without all tables one-off until move out enough space to work.
 So the 'smoothBalance' kept fast in case of security greatly.
-So the 'balance' is recommended most.
 >
 >The 'memorySave' means all data would be saved on the hard disk after every operation, so this 'runMode' means the slowest speed and the minimum memory storage (although it won't be particularly slow, but it means more times hard disk reads and writes, it depends on the hard disk read and write speed of your hardware).

 ### efficientMode
 __setup efficientMode true__ / __setup efficientMode false__ (detault)
->The 'efficientMode' used in high-density instruction situations makes kernel try to store data of tables with another thread without main thread.
+>The 'efficientMode' used in high-density instruction situations makes kernel try to store data of tables with another thread rather than main thread.
 >
->But what should be awared is that more threads work means more thread overhead, there may not be so particularly desirable performance when the amount of data in a single table is not very huge (such as lease than 1 billion bytes).
-Of course, due to the binary storage, you can get a very quick storage performance without turning on the 'efficientMode' also.
+>But what should be awared is that more threads work means more thread overhead, there may not be so particularly desirable performance when the amount of data in a single table is not very huge (such as less than 1 billion bytes).
+Of course, by binary storage, you can get a very quick storage performance without turning on the 'efficientMode' also.
 >
 >The 'efficientMode' need more memory space, and if memory space is not enough for 'efficientMode', 'efficientMode' while turn off automatically until memory space back to normal.
 >